coryortega/Nokori-Coding-Challenge/README.md

 - Only the auth system is currently being unit tested, I would like to include more
 - Write better documentation

+**Things I plan to do:**
+- Set up a PostgreSQL database in lieu of the mock JSON being used
+- Create a React frontend that renders this data
+- Boom, new portfolio piece

 ## Setup

 Setup for this API is extremely simple, as I tried to keep it as bare-bones as possible.